Meryem Aboulouafa

 Meryem Aboulouafa (Arabic: مريم أبو الوفاء) is a singer, songwriter and narrator from Casablanca.
 Her first solo album Meryem (2020), was released by Animal 63 and has received positive reviews throughout the music industry.
 Her singles Breath of Roma and Ya Qalbi were used for radio, television and film scores.
-On May 25th, 2025, she released "Horses", the lead single from her forthcoming album Family, along with a music video entirely filmed in Essaouira, directed by Theo Gottlieb and produced by Birth.
+On May 25th, 2025, she released “Horses,” the lead single from her upcoming album Family, along with a music video directed by Theo Gottlieb and produced by Birth.
+The full album, FAMILY, followed on December 3rd of the same year under Zerhoun Records.
+In her latest work, Meryem celebrates family as the essential social unit, the cocoon we grow from and ultimately return to.

 Early life

 Meryem Aboulouafa, born on December 3, 1988, in Casablanca, Morocco, is a versatile artist known for her deep connection with music and fine arts.
 Her musical journey began with early exposure to the traditional Moroccan melodies and the sounds of the iconic divas of the Arab world.
 In addition, influenced by her father's musical taste, she was introduced to the world of rock classics, including the Neil Young, Rolling Stones, and Pink Floyd, as well as prominent figures in French music such as Edith Piaf, Jacques Brel, and Georges Brassens.
 Embarking on her formal exploration of music theory and violin at the Music Conservatory, Meryem refined her expertise at the Conservatoire of Casablanca.

 In 2016, Meryem Aboulouafa graced the stage of a TEDx conference, introducing herself as an artist, proud Moroccan.
 Fondly reminiscing her roots in Casablanca, she humorously shared childhood beliefs that have since transformed.
 Within the intimate confines of her Casablanca bedroom, armed only with a guitar, Meryem gave life into her initial compositions by crafting poetry in English, French and Arabic.

 After completing her high school education, Meryem enrolled into fine arts at the Ecole Supérieur des Beaux-Arts of Casablanca, ultimately earning her diploma as an interior designer.
 Subsequently, she took on the role of teaching interior design at the Academy of Traditional Arts in Casablanca and Euro-Mediterranean University of Morocco.
 Meryem envisions crafting "musical objects" and exploring the possibility of designing innovative instruments “objets musicaux”, thereby exemplifying her interdisciplinary approach to the arts.